SenseLogic/LINGUI/README.md

 ### Translation functions

-Translation functions :
+Translation functions return a translation string or value.

-*   can have one or several parameter variables;
-*   can declare local variables;
+They can have parameters and declare local variables.
-*   return a translation.

-A function returns the concatenation of the function textual expressions, stored inside an implicit `result` translation variable.
+A function result is the concatenation of its evaluated expressions, accumulated inside an implicit `result` variable.

 If the function has a single-line definition starting with `"` or `(`, it immediately returns its result without storing it inside a `result` variable.